ArkBird451/sw_renderer/README.md

 ## Features

-This software renderer implements CPU-based 3D rasterization with z-buffer depth testing and supports two rendering modes: Phong lighting with realistic ambient, diffuse, and specular reflections, and simple colored triangles for performance comparison.
+This software renderer implements CPU-based 3D rasterization with z-buffer depth testing and supports multiple rendering modes: Phong lighting with realistic ambient, diffuse, and specular reflections, toon shading with quantized lighting and silhouette outlines, and simple colored triangles for performance comparison.
 The renderer includes interactive model rotation controls, real-time performance timing measurement, and on-screen display of render statistics and current rendering mode.

 ## Requirements